greggersaurus/LightHub/README.md

 7. Select outer ring face and ctrl-f triangular faces then ctrl -f tris to quad.
 8. Select six faces at a time from top of outer ring and extrude to make arms for blocking light.
 9. Select vertices of raised arms to round off.

+# Exporting to STL

+Model was designed with units left in default state.
+If scale is left at 1.00 when exporting to STL, this translates to each Blender unit being 1 mm and everything should print properly.